We enjoy home-brewing and imbibing the most ancient of intoxicating beverages, mead. Mead is honey wine, created by fermenting honey and water.

-Mead is experiencing a renaissance, as both a commercial alcoholic beverage and a home-brewer’s delight.
-Meadery’s are springing up all over Europe and North America, and Alberta as a major honey producer should be in the forefront - but we are not quite yet.
-In Canada, Quebec, is a hotspot of excellent Mead-making, producing many different styles and varieties of award-winning Mead, often from commercial apiaries where honey is ample.
+Mead is experiencing a renaissance, both as a commercial alcoholic beverage and a home-brewer’s delight.
+Meaderies are springing up all over Europe and North America, and Alberta is in the forefront in Canada.

 Today’s Mead is not the overly-sweet funky stuff you may have tasted at a renaissance faire circa 1976.
 Modern Mead-making is following in the footsteps of today’s wine world.
 It’s now made at all levels of sweetness, from dry sparkling champagne-style Meads, to sweet apertif dessert-style Meads, that are complex, subtle, and full of beautiful flavors.

 The history of Mead is rich.
-Many historians believe it was being made and enjoyed as early as the Neolithic Period, 3000 years ago.
+The oldest archeological evidence comes from China circa 9,000 B.C.
+Many historians believe it was being made and enjoyed in the Neolithic Period, 3000 years ago.
 It’s referred to in ancient Egyptian, Greek, Hindu, Turkish, North-African, Mayan and Roman historical documents.
 Mead is now known to have been the primary beverage of ancient Greece and Rome.
 Grape wine was actually the secondary and less-savored option.

 It’s believed that the first Meads were likely to have been discovered as the result of natural causes.
 As bees naturally hive in hollow tree trunks, that would have fallen or become filled with water, natural fermentation would have taken place and Mead would have eventually been ‘discovered’.